ligolang/ligo/lib/ligo_lexer_lib/README.md

 The implementation of the module `Thread` is straightforward.

-### The Core Implementation
+### The LexCore Implementation

-The heart of the lexer library resides in the `ocamllex` specification `Core.mll` and how, from a lexer for tokens provided by the client, a lexer for the tokens _and the other lexical units_ is made.
+The heart of the lexer library resides in the `ocamllex` specification `LexCore.mll` and how, from a lexer for tokens provided by the client, a lexer for the tokens _and the other lexical units_ is made.
 Actually, how several lexers are made, depending on the kind of input.